inlab-geo/cofi-resources/docs/software_carpentry/python_packaging.md

 ]
 ```

-We then create a releast on github using the web interface where the tag ideally matches the version number in the `pyproject.toml` file
+We then have to create a release on github using the web interface where the tag ideally matches the version number in the `pyproject.toml` file

 [https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository)